janis-commerce/mongodb/README.md

 - model: `Model`: A model instance
 - filter: `Object`: Filter criteria to match documents

-- Resolves `Number`: Number that repesents the amount of removed documents.
+- Resolves `Number`: Number that represents the amount of removed documents.
 - Rejects `Error` When something bad occurs

 **Usage:**